 SaskPower and Saskatoon Light & Power each provide electrical distribution and servicing to their respective franchise areas.
 Developers will work with SaskPower and Saskatoon Light & Power to determine how the electrical and servicing will be achieved within the relevant concept plans.
-Details of this servicing may include incorporating existing distribution facilities throughout the parcels, utility agencies requesting suitable easements for the installation and maintenance of distribution facilities. way for the installation and maintenance of distribution facilities.
+Details of this servicing may include incorporating existing distribution facilities throughout the parcels, utility agencies requesting suitable easements for the installation and maintenance of distribution facilities, and provision of suitable space in roadway rights-ofway for the installation and maintenance of distribution facilities.